Robert F. Utter: Career

-Utter served as a law clerk for Supreme Court Judge Matthew Hill after graduating from law school.
-He then served as the King County, Washington Juvenile Court commissioner from 1959 to 1964 before being elected as a King County Superior Court judge in 1964.
-In 1968, he was then appointed to the Washington Court of Appeals by Governor Dan Evans.
+After graduating law school, Utter clerked for Justice Matthew Hill of the Washington Supreme Court from 1954 to 1955.
+He then joined the King County Prosecutors Office as a deputy prosecutor before going into private practice in 1957.
+From 1959 to 1964, he served as a court commissioner for the King County Superior Court before being elected to the court as a judge in 1964.
+In 1969, he was appointed to the Washington Court of Appeals by Governor Dan Evans.

-In 1971, following the resignation of Morell Edward Sharp, Evans appointed Utter to the Washington Supreme Court; he was sworn in on December 20, 1971, at the age of 41.
-Utter served for 23 years on the Washington Supreme Court, as chief justice from 1979 to 1981.
-Utter was 48 years old when he assumed the role of Chief Justice, making him at the time the youngest Chief Justice in the history of Washington State.
+In 1971, following the resignation of Justice Morell Edward Sharp, Evans appointed Utter to the Washington Supreme Court; he was sworn in on December 20, 1971, at the age of 41.
+Utter served for 23 years on the supreme court, including as chief justice from 1979 to 1981.
+Utter was 48 years old when he assumed the role of chief justice, making him at the time the youngest chief justice in the history of Washington State.
 That year, he was criticized by members of the Washington State Prosecuting Attorneys' Association as being overly "soft on crime".
 The prosecutors felt that Utter was too quick to throw court cases out on technicalities, letting "criminals go free".
 In 1978, Utter dissented from the majority opinion in State v.
-Riker, arguing that evidence that Riker suffered from "battered woman syndrome" should have been admitted in the case.
+Riker, arguing evidence that Riker suffered from "battered woman syndrome" should have been admitted in the case.
 His dissent was characterized as "establish[ing] a battered woman’s right to self-defense" in The Seattle Times.

 Utter's tenure was characterized by support of free speech and freedom of religion, funding education, the environment, social services, and youth programs.
 He also defended the “criteria approach” used by the supreme court in assessing states rights issues that conflicted with federal laws.
 Utter voted against a tort reform law and from 1983 to 1984 was involved in the Washington Public Power Supply System's nuclear projects, opining that the failed projects should be discussed in a courtroom.
 He published Survey of Washington Search and Seizure Law in 1985 and updated it in 1988.
-In 1987, he was Distinguished Jurist-in-Residence at the Indiana University School of Law Indianapolis.
-In 1992 Utter advised on creating a criminal law code for the Central Tibetan Administration.
+In 1987, he was a Distinguished Jurist-in-Residence at the Indiana University School of Law Indianapolis.
+In 1992, Utter advised on creating a criminal law code for the Central Tibetan Administration.